JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 Value4.8

 Our overall RunRank is a weighted view across the four pillars, not a flat average, and value carries extra weight at this price.
-The assembled-and-warranted build and standout Summer Sale value lift the score; the modest motor, narrow deck and lack of incline keep the performance and features pillars honest.
+The assembled-and-warranted build and the amount of treadmill you get for under £600 lift the score; the modest motor, narrow deck and lack of incline keep the performance and features pillars honest.
 How RunRank works.

 For